Hijab in Iran: History

 Muslims conquered Iran in the time of Umar (637 CE) and Iranians gradually converted to Islam and adopted Muslim customs such as hijab.
 Before the conquests, Iranians wore a variety of clothes and even wore veil similar to hijab.
 During the Middle Ages, Turkic nomadic tribes from Central Asia arrived, whose women did not wear headscarves.

-Safavid dynasty
+Safavid era

-As part of Safavid conversion of Iran to Shia Islam (from 1501 to 1736) centralization in the 16th century, the headscarf became defined as the standard headdress for many religious women in urban areas all around the Iranian Empire.
+As part of Safavid conversion of Iran to Shia Islam (from 1501 to 1736) centralization in the 16th century, the headscarf became defined as the standard headdress for many religious women in urban areas all around the Safavid Empire.
 Exceptions to this were seen only in the villages and among nomadic tribes, such as Qashqai.
 Covering the whole face was rare among the Iranians and was mostly restricted to local Arabs and local Afghans.